MystranSolver/MYSTRAN_Validation/README.md

 100 * |<test value> / <reference value> - 1| <= <tolerance>
 ```
 If there's no `%` symbol in the tolerance field, it means **difference tolerance**.
-This criterion is useful where the reference value is zero Difference test
+This criterion is useful where the reference value is zero.
+Difference test
 passes if:
 ```
 |<test value> - <reference value>| <= <tolerance>
 ```

-#### Operations
+#### Operation
 You can apply an operation before comparing to the reference value:
 - None: Simply compare the value to the reference value.
 If there are multiple
 values, compare each one independently.